ethandep0/Project2Final/README.md

-# Project Name
+# Project 2 - Calculator w/ horizontal capabilities

-Description of the project ...
+This project is an extension of project 1 (android calculator) with capabilities that allow for horizontal use (sin,cos,tan buttons, saving of variables between switches of the orientation).

 ## Functionality